 Frequently Asked Questions

-What will I have to play for orchestra, wind ensemble or chamber music placement auditions?
+What will I have to play for orchestra, wind ensemble, or chamber music placement auditions?

 What is the end-of-summer conservatory auditions?

-All music students participate in mandatory end-of-summer conservatory auditions.
-The audition experience is a valuable component of the summer, allowing the individual student the opportunity to go through the paces of an undergraduate conservatory audition.
-Your summer Pre-College Private Studio faculty will prepare you for the audition experience.
+All full-time music students participate in mandatory end-of-summer conservatory auditions.
+The audition experience is a valuable component of the summer, allowing students the opportunity to go through the paces of an undergraduate conservatory audition.
+Your summer Pre-College private studio faculty will prepare you for the audition experience.

 Who are the classroom faculty?